 |KUKA||Germany||Welding equipment, robot body, system integration, logistics automation||KUKA, known as the ‘purest’ robotics company, has its core customers in the automotive industry including Mercedes-Benz and BMW, and serves a wide range of industries in high-end manufacturing.
 Its robots use an open operating system and North America is its largest market globally.||Automotive Manufacturing|

-|ABB||Switzerland||Power products, power systems, low voltage products, discrete automation and motion control and process automation, system integration business||Power motor and automation equipment giant; the group has outstanding advantages, strong system integration capabilities, and outstanding core technology advantages in motion control; China has become ABB’s second-largest market in the world||Electronic and electrical, logistics handling|
+|ABB||Switzerland||System integration business offerings include power products, power systems, low voltage products, discrete automation, motion control, and process automation.||The powerhouse of motors and automation equipment, ABB boasts exceptional advantages, robust system integration capabilities, and superior core technology in motion control.
+China has become the company’s second-largest market globally.||Electronic and electrical, logistics handling|

-|YASKAWA||Japan||Electric motor equipment, motion control, servo motor, robot body||Japan’s first company to do servo motors; a typical integrated robot enterprise, with close coordination of various business departments, and key components such as servos and controllers are self-sufficient and cost-effective||Electronic and electrical, transportation|
+|YASKAWA||Japan||Electric motor equipment, motion control, servo motor, robot body||Japan’s first company to produce servo motors, YASKAWA is a typical integrated robotics enterprise with close coordination among its various business departments.
+The company’s key components, such as servos and controllers, are self-sufficient and cost-effective.||Electronic and electrical, transportation|

 Technology: algorithms are best but slightly more expensive

 ABB, headquartered in Zurich, Switzerland, is a well-known company for its expertise in power and automation technology.
 It operates in five major business areas, including power products, discrete automation, motion control, process automation, and low voltage products.
 The company’s core strength lies in its motion control systems, which are considered the most challenging aspect of robotics.